mchaldebas/5ULTRA/README.md

     - GENE: Gene Symbol
     - CDS translation: Increased, Decreased, or N-terminal Extension
     - 5ULTRA_Score:
-    - [Splice]: tag for splicing variants that may affect 5’UTR (spliceAI-embeded)
+    - [Splice]: Tag for splicing variants that may affect 5’UTR (spliceAI-embeded)
 - ***Full Annotation***: Additional columns in the output when --full specified
     - test
     - test